 Additionally, the orexin (hypocretin) system in the hypothalamus plays a part in the interaction between sleep and appetite.
 Orexin levels influence leptin release, which in turn regulates appetite and weight and tells the brain how much energy the body has.
 Scientists do not fully understand all these interactions.
 There are many competing systems and cycles in the body.
 A better understanding of these system might result in new avenues for addressing the sleep disorder epidemic and the obesity epidemic.
 Researchers recently found that oxerin appears to increase the body's sensitivity to leptin, leading to the promise that ways to boost oxerin levels may eventually become a therapy for obesity.

-It is hypothesized that there are evolutionary reasons for this connection.
+So shortened sleep times makes us fatter through several channels.
+It is hypothesized that there are evolutionary reasons for this connection between weight and sleep times.
 Mother Nature may have set us up to store fat in summer in anticipation of scarcer food in the winter.
 Summertime has shorter nights and longer days – people tend to sleep less during the summer – so the body interprets these circadian signals as a time to increase fat deposits.

 Scientists have now definitely established the link.
 There are genes controlled by the circadian clock that regulates sleeping/waking and some of the same genes also contribute to fat deposits.

-A Cleveland Family Study looked into this issue found that adipokines and sleep duration.
-Leptin and visfatin are hormones released by adipose tissue (they are called adipokines) and they are higher in people with high insulin resistance, meaning they have or are at risk for diabetes.
+Leptin and visfatin are hormones released by adipose tissue (they are called adipokines) and they are higher in people with high insulin resistance, meaning those individuals have or are at risk for diabetes.
 When subjects were deprived of sleep, the blood levels of these hormones rose.
 Each hour of short sleep caused a 6% increase in leptin and a 14% increase in visfatin.
 Another adipokine, retinol-binding protein 4, which is also strongly suspected to contribute to insulin resistance, did not vary with sleep duration.

 There is some indication that the body reacts differently to sleep restriction during times of stress versus other times.
 Sleep loss due to stress may lead to more food consumption the next day than sleep loss due to other causes.
 The calorie-rich food people crave in such periods is often referred to as "comfort food".